deodandem/1134/content/docs/Archive/spring-index.md

 ## Participation

-1. Kick-offs: Each student will be responsible for "kicking off" class discussion twice per term.
-One kick-off should relate to class material, and one should relate to the week's writing tasks.
-You may initiate a kick-off by providing some commentary on the day's readings and asking a few discussion questions (10 minutes total).
-If you miss a kick-off and fail to reschedule it, then your grade will be capped at an A-.
-The exact assignments for kick-offs will be determined at the beginning of each month.
+We use Slack to share brief responses to poems and prompts prior to (and sometimes in) class.
+The quality and consistency of your output on these assignments is strongly correlated with your performance on the essays, but does not directly contribute to your grade.

-2. Canvas discussion board posts and peer review exchanges are essential and cannot be missed.
+Canvas discussion board posts and peer review exchanges are essential and cannot be missed.
 You can submit them a bit late if need be, without any penalty, but a missed assignment will lead to an A- cap on your final grade.

-3. We use Slack to share brief responses to poems and prompts prior to (and sometimes in) class.
-The quality and consistency of your output on these assignments is strongly correlated with your performance on the essays, but does not directly contribute to your grade.
-Use it as a forum for note-taking.

-4. If you miss class, send an email letting me know—it'll help you stay accountable.
+If you miss class, send an email letting me know.
 You may miss up to 3 classes for any reason before your grade is capped at an A-.
-Missing more than six classes will lead to a B+ maximum, more than nine leads to a B, etc. Arriving more than 10 minutes late three times counts as an absence.
-Sleeping in class will result in a concerned email from me and counts as two absences, since it can be distracting to others.
+Missing more than six classes leads to a B+ maximum, more than nine leads to a B, etc. Arriving more than 10 minutes late three times counts as an absence.
+Sleeping in class will lead to a concerned email and counts as two absences, since it can be distracting to others.
 Please get enough sleep!

-5. Try to speak up during every discussion, or at very least once a week.
+Try to speak up during every discussion, or at very least once a week.
 If you're naturally shy or have difficulty participating in impromptu discussions, send me an email with a comment or question after class.
 Grades are capped at an A- for students who rarely participate in or outside of class.

-6. At the end of the course, there will be room for student presentations.
-These are opportunities for you to share material with the class that we would not encounter otherwise, and to share what you've been working on for your final essay.
-These presentations are ungraded and entirely optional; on average just two to four students elect to present.

-7. Participation-related grading caps are cumulative, so if you have missed four classes and a kick-off, then your grade would be capped at a B+.
+Participation-related grading caps are cumulative, so if you have missed four classes and rarely participated in class throughout the term, your grade would be capped at a B+.
+I will let you know how you are doing with participation (Slack, DB posts, peer review, attendance, discussions) when returning feedback for Essays 1, 2, and 3.

 ## Grading

 The final grade is calculated by taking the weighted average of the four essay grades and subtracting any participation-related penalties.
-A projection of your final grade will be appended to the feedback on Essays 1, 2, and 3.

 ## Zoom